samirzjadhav/100-days-of-code/log.md

 ### Day 84 : jule 26 2022, Tuesday

-**Today's Progress**:Today I revised everything about javascript till now, I also solved all the previous challenges.
+**Today's Progress**: Today I revised everything about javascript till now, I also solved all the previous challenges.
 I also learned about strict mode and Math utilities.

+### Day 85 : jule 27 2022, Wednesday

+**Today's Progress**: Today I started working on my very first javascript project to guess numbers.
+I also learned about selecting and manipulating elements using javascript.
+I also learned about debugging with console and breakpoint debugger.